ElliotH2/Calculator-app/README.md

 - Javascript (Vanilla)

 ## 📜 License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License